CriticalNix/FunKarmaCoin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run FunKarma-Qt.
+You need the Qt4 run-time libraries to run FunKarmaCoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/FunKarma-qt (GUI, 32-bit)
+- bin/32/funkarmacoin-qt (GUI, 32-bit)
-- bin/32/FunKarmad (headless, 32-bit)
+- bin/32/funkarmacoind (headless, 32-bit)
-- bin/64/FunKarma-qt (GUI, 64-bit)
+- bin/64/funkarmacoin-qt (GUI, 64-bit)
-- bin/64/FunKarmad (headless, 64-bit)
+- bin/64/funkarmacoind (headless, 64-bit)

-See the documentation at the [FunKarma Wiki](http://FunKarma.info) for help and more information.
+See the documentation at the [FunKarmaCoin Wiki](http://funkarmacoin.info) for help and more information.